rectangle-historyLists (Arrays)

 Example of a Step Output representing a list of objects (Jira issues)

-For example, a Step Output representing an Email object from Gmail contains a number of Lists:
+Example: A step output representing an email object from Gmail contains a number of lists:

-• Lists of recipients (one for the To-line and CC-lines)
+• Lists of recipients (for the To and CC lines)

-Note: while [the structure of] every Email object contains these Lists, this doesn't mean that they contain data for every email. e.g. when an Email doesn't have any attachments, the List of Attachments is simply empty.
+Note: While the structure of every email object contains these lists, this does not mean that they contain data for every email.
+For example, when an email doesn't have any attachments, the list of attachments is simply empty.

 Gmail email step output showing nested lists including attachments, recipients, and labels fields

-For example, a Deal object from HubSpot contains Lists of associated Compenies, Contacts, Tasks, and many others.
+Example: A deal object from HubSpot contains lists of associated companies, contacts, tasks, and many others.

 HubSpot Deal step output displaying associated objects including lists of companies, contacts, and tasks

-Example of a Step Output containing lists of other app objects items (a HubSpot Deal containing associated Companies)
+Example of a step output containing lists of other app objects items (a HubSpot deal with a list of associated companies)

-Iterators: perform actions for each item in a List
+Loops (Iterators): Perform actions for each item in a list

-Another very common use case is to analyze or synthesize a list of data using AI.
-For example, to create a digest of a list of newsletters or get combined insights from customer calls.
+Another common use case is to analyze or synthesize a list of data using AI.
+For example, to create a digest of a list of newslettersarrow-up-right or get combined insights from customer callsarrow-up-right.
 In this case, you'll create a "prompt any model" AI step and use the list as input in data for previous steps.

 This technique is demonstrated at 1:35 of this video: